ppy/osu-wiki/wiki/Glossary/en.md

 ### Aspire

-Aspire is a beatmapping [contest](/wiki/contest) where the creators are encouraged to fully ignore the [Ranking Criteria](/wiki/Ranking_Criteria).
+A beatmapping [contest](/wiki/contest) where the creators are encouraged to fully ignore the [Ranking Criteria](/wiki/Ranking_Criteria).
 The resulting beatmaps tend to be cosmetically appealing displays of absolute madness, but are often nearly impossible for average players to play.

 ## B